oisinwm/python-blackjack/README.md

 # python-blackjack
-A game of blackjack (21) written in python
+A game of Blackjack (21) written in Python 3
+Required libraries: itertools, random, time

+To play, simply run the file in either the command line or shell and follow the given instructions